 - Wait at least an hour after treatment to eat and drink.

-Your doctor may also suggest that you consider acupuncture to help with the nausea and vomiting.
-There haven’t been a lot of studies on it, but some research shows that it might help, in addition to other treatments.
+- Your doctor may also suggest acupuncture to help with the nausea and vomiting.
+There haven’t been a lot of studies on it, but some research shows that it might help in addition to other treatments.

 Many people feel very tired during their cancer treatment, even after getting sleep.
 Your treatments go on for a long time without a break, and a deep fatigue can build up.